mfidino/mfidino.github.io/blog/_posts/2021-8-25-bayesian_integrated_model.md

 7. If the species is present at these sites, sample their presence with imperfect detection.

-Following this we fit our simulated data to two models.
+Following this I fit the simulated data to two models.
 The first model had the same latent-state and detection/non-detection data model, but we have removed the presence-only data model so that it is a standard occupancy model using a cloglog link.
 The second model is the integrated model from above fit to all of the data.

 For this simulation, I assumed there was a single covariate that influenced the latent state and one covariate that influenced the bias of the presence-only data.
 For simplicity, I also assumed that imperfect detection at sampling sites did not vary (i.e., the data model for detection/non-detection data was intercept only).
 Some other general bookkeeping for this simulation: